 - All motivations are valid.
 Your motivation set is not going to be precisely the same as your friends’.
 Teachers and promoters need to recognize that their students’ motivations are varied, and not necessarily the same as their own.

-- Notice how many comments are directed at “Support” and “Growth”, as opposed to “Competition”.
+- Notice how many comments above are directed at “Support” and “Growth”, as opposed to “Competition”.
 Some are motivated by the competition results, but more are motivated by the improvement results and challenge experiences, regardless of competition.

 Question #3